AdaCore/gnatstudio/docs/users_guide/tools.rst

 Use the :guilabel:`Coding Standard` menu to edit your coding standard file and run it against your code to verifiy its compliance with the coding standard.
-This file is the input to the `gnatcheck` tool.
+This file is the input to the :program:`gnatcheck` tool.
 You can also use the contextual menu to check the conformance of a particular project or source file against a coding standard.

 Access the Coding standard editor using the :menuselection:`Tools --> Coding Standard --> Edit Rules File` menu.
 Select either an existing coding standard file or create a new one.
-The editor adapts itself to the version of `gnatcheck` on your local machine.
+The editor adapts itself to the version of :program:`gnatcheck` on your local machine.

 GPS summarizes the rules currently in use at the bottom of the editor.
 Once all rules are defined, check the box :guilabel:'Open rules file after exit'